UKIP's Election Campaign Launch Was A Bit Of A Disaster

 “Under Paul Nuttall UKIP is not going to be the party that wants to expunge Islam from Britain,” said Patrick O’Flynn, one of the leader’s top advisers, defending the proposal to ban veils on the streets of the UK.

-"The full face covering is not a requirement of the Muslim religion.
-I am proud of it [the policy] – it is UKIP taking on an issue that the establishment parties won't touch."
+“The full-face covering is not a requirement of the Muslim religion.
+I am proud of it [the policy] – it is UKIP taking on an issue that the establishment parties won’t touch.”